johnmccabe/missing-dind/README.md

 ## Running

-The Missing DIND images can be run in the same way as Dockers official DIND images:
+The Missing DinD images can be run in the same way as Dockers official DinD images:
 ```
 # docker run --rm --privileged --name dind183 -ti johnmccabe/dind:1.8.3
 ```

-You can also use the Missing DIND images as docker clients (where `dind183` below is the name/id of the DIND server you're talking to):
+You can also use the Missing DinD images as docker clients (where `dind183` below is the name/id of the DinD server you're talking to):
 ```
 # docker run --rm -e DOCKER_HOST=tcp://docker:2375 --link dind183:docker -ti johnmccabe/dind:1.8.3 docker version